Pittsburgh’s Puppet Maker Cheryl CapezzutiAugust 2, 2018

 If you’ve lived or spent anytime in Pittsburgh, you know the name Westinghouse.
 In addition to the corporation bearing his name, he has many other namesakes: the George Westinghouse Memorial Bridge in East Pittsburgh, that carries Route 30 over the Turtle Creek Valley; Westinghouse High School, a Pittsburgh Public School located in Homewood; the Westinghouse Memorial in Schenley Park; Westinghouse Park in Point Breeze; and the Westinghouse Castle, the former headquarters of Westinghouse Air Brake Company in Wilmerding.

-Though not a native-born Pittsburgher, George Westinghouse left an indelible mark on the world and on Pittsburgh, his adopted home, not only for his industrial genius but also for his magnanimous management style.
+Though not a native-born Pittsburgher, George Westinghouse left an indelible mark on the world.
+He especially left a mark on Pittsburgh, his adopted home, not only for his industrial genius but also for his magnanimous management style.

-Westinghouse was born in Central Bridge, New York, on October 6, 1846, the eighth of ten children.
+Westinghouse was born in Central Bridge, New York, on October 6, 1846.
+He was the eighth of ten children.
 His family moved to Schenectady, New York, where his father founded a shop for agricultural machinery and small steam engines.
-When he was 15, Westinghouse ran away and joined the Union Army to fight in the Civil War, but his parents made him come home.
+When he was 15, Westinghouse ran away and joined the Union Army to fight in the Civil War.
+His parents made him come home.
 He joined the army again at 16, this time securing his parents’ permission.
 After a year in the Union army, he then joined the Union navy.
 He returned home and enrolled in Union College but dropped out after a few months.

-In 1907, the nation went into an economic depression, and Westinghouse lost many of his companies, but he never lost the respect of his partners and employees.
+In 1907, the nation went into an economic depression, and Westinghouse lost many of his companies.
+However, he never lost the respect of his partners and employees.
 He died on March 12, 1914.
 As a Civil War veteran, he and his wife, Marguerite, were buried in Arlington National Cemetery.
 They had one son, George III.
-The Westinghouse estate in Point Breeze was razed in 1919 after his death and replaced with 10-acre park named for him.
+The Westinghouse estate in Point Breeze was demolished in 1919 after his death and replaced with 10-acre park named for him.

 Tesla said this of Westinghouse: “George Westinghouse was, in my opinion, the only man on this globe who could take my alternating-current system under the circumstances then existing and win the battle against prejudice and money power.
 He was one of the world’s true noblemen, of whom America may well be proud and to whom humanity owes an immense debt of gratitude.”